Josh Jung Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in MLB.

-- The Rays' 3.69 team ERA ranks second across all league pitching staffs.
+- The Rays' 3.71 team ERA is No. 1 among all league pitching staffs.

-- Rays pitchers combine to surrender 101 home runs (one per game), the ninth-fewest in the league.
+- The Rays surrender the ninth-fewest home runs in baseball (103 total, 1.1 per game).

-- The right-hander's last time out came on Saturday, July 8 against the Atlanta Braves, when he went five innings, surrendering four earned runs while giving up five hits.
+- The Rays will look to Littell (0-1) in his third start this season.

-- The 22-year-old has a 5.28 ERA and 11.7 strikeouts per nine innings in 13 games this season, while giving up a batting average of .265 to his opponents.
+- In his last appearance -- out of the bullpen on Sunday, July 9 -- the right-hander threw two innings against the Atlanta Braves, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.